 In the spring 2015 semester, I took a viral marketing course as part of Asbury University’s Master’s degree in Communications.
 Although the main project for the class was the development of a marketing campaign, other assignments involved case studies on the success on other campaigns online, particularly on social media.
 Below are links to essays I wrote on some of these campaigns.

 In the second half of the fall 2014 semester of my graduate studies, I completed an independent study where I completed an analysis of the film Fireproof and the structure of its story and screenplay.
 I compared each event in the film to events in theories on three-act structure and other screenwriting methods according to screenwriting theorists Robert McKee, Blake Snyder, Frank Daniel, Syd Field, and Joseph Campbell.
-The final paper turned out to be 30 pages.
+The final paper was ultimately 30 pages.

 One of the first classes I took in Asbury University’s Master of Arts program in Communications was called “Master Storyteller Seminar”, a class on story structure and the basics of narrative.
 In the class, I wrote analyses on several motion pictures, the first season of a TV show, and even a song and identified narrative elements in each.
 Check out my essays below!